cybercog/telegram-devpoker-bot/README.md

 ```

 Special cases:
+* ✂️ — Task must be broken down
-* ∞ — Impossible to estimate or task cannot be completed
+* ♾️ — Impossible to estimate or task cannot be completed
 * ❓— Unsure how to estimate
 * ☕ — I need a break